miqyastech/sizeit-android/README.md

 	Intent intent = new Intent(this, FindMySizeActivity.class);
     intent.putExtra(Constants.user_id, "X");
     intent.putExtra(Constants.miqyas_fit, "Y");
+    intent.putExtra(Constants.api_key, "api_key");
     startActivityForResult(intent, request_code);

 X - You will need to add your current user id here.

 Y - You will need to add your product miqyas_fit(product attribute) here.

+api_key - You will need to add api_key to get all product information.

 It will return the miqyas_fit(product attribute) size into onActivityResult function if it is available in local storage.